 - Once cooked the cookies will have cracks on the top - please see photo below.
 This is normal.

 These molasses cookies can be kept for up to 5 days in an airtight container.
 If you are in a warmer climate then they might be best stored in the fridge.
 I find recipes with coconut flour stay extra moist when stored in the fridge if the weather is hot.
 It is looking like we are in for a hot and humid Christmas here in New Zealand ....so we will see!

 Other cookie recipes you might like to try:

-If you make this Mediterranean Chickpea Salad please leave a star rating and let me know how you get on in the comments below, and please give it a star rating ★ below - I love hearing from you!
-You can also tag me #lovefoodnourish on Instagram – I love seeing your creations!
+If you make this Mediterranean Chickpea Salad please leave a star rating and let me know how you get on or tag me at #lovefoodnourish on Instagram – I love seeing your creations!